The predators below are especially difficult to guard against – they're often sly wolves in sheep's clothing.

 Even big companies and employment agencies rarely conduct criminal background checks on their employees.
 Keep your valuables hidden and check for home security breaches after they leave, in case someone unlocked a window or door or tampered with an alarm.

 • Seven gang members invaded a Scarsdale NY home and bound and robbed the homeowners and their teenage daughter at gunpoint.
 The gunmen burst in after a female accomplice pretended to be lost and in need of help.
 The gang’s ringleader had done landscaping work in the area.

 • Johnny Cerda operated a Freeport NY landscaping company, but also set up his clientele for violent robberies.
 He gave members of his robbery crew the names and addresses of his customers he believed had cash and jewelry.

-• Ruthell Williams hired Keith Land as a handyman for work on her Long Island home.
+• Ruthell Williams hired Keith Land as a handyman for work on her Long Island home in New York.
 Land burglarized and bashed in her head when Williams awoke and confronted him.
 She was unaware that Land was a violent career criminal with a lengthy prison record.
 It's a fact easily discovered by typing his name into the state's Corrections Department website.

 • Juan Stephan McCray entered the home of an 83-year-old woman and her 94-year-old husband, and beat the woman so badly that she underwent brain surgery.
-McCray, a paroled felon with a long record of violent crime, is married to a home health care worker caring for the elderly man, who had been incapacitated by a stroke.
+McCray, a paroled felon with a long record of violent crime, is married to a home health care worker caring for the elderly man, who had suffered a stroke.